sorieder/sorieder.github.io/_pages/index.md

   - image_path: /assets/images/yauga_portrait_ls_sm.jpg
     alt: "placeholder image 2"
     title: "Sergeant Martin S. Yauga"
-    excerpt: 'The first-hand account of an underage teen who enlisted in the Marines, and saw combat as a sniper in the South Pacific during World War II, earning, among other citations, two Purple Hearts.'
+    excerpt: 'The first-hand account of an underage teen who enlisted in the Marines, and saw combat as a sharpshooter in the South Pacific during World War II, earning, among other citations, two Purple Hearts.'
     url: "/martin-s-yauga"
     btn_label: "About the Film"
     btn_class: "btn--primary"